-The nutrients in papaya such as folate, vitamin C, vitamin E and beta carotene has shown to help in the prevention of colon cancer.
-The fibre in the papaya is able to bind to cancer-causing toxins in the colon, and keep them away from the healthy colon cells.
+The nutrients in papaya such as folate, vitamin C, vitamin E, and beta carotene have been shown to help in the prevention of colon cancer.
+The fibre in the papaya is able to bind to cancer-causing toxins in the colon and keep them away from the healthy colon cells.
 The nutrients in papaya work together, to protect the colon cells from free radical damage.
 Thus eating papaya reduces the risk of colon cancer.

 Eating lycopene-rich fruits, such as papaya, and drinking green tea regularly may reduce the risk of prostate cancer, says research published in the Asia Pacific Journal of Clinical Nutrition (Jian L, Lee AH, et al).
-The study has shown that the men drinking the most green tea were found to have an 86% reduced risk of prostate cancer compared to those drinking the least amount of green tea.
-The same association was found between the consumption of lycopene-rich food (tomatoes, waterlemon, papaya).
-Men who eat more lycopene rich foods were 82% less likely to have prostrate cancer compared to those eating less of the lycopene-rich foods.
+The study has shown that the men drinking the greenest tea were found to have an 86% reduced risk of prostate cancer compared to those drinking the least amount of green tea.
+The same association was found between the consumption of lycopene-rich food (tomatoes, watermelon, papaya).
+Men who eat more lycopene-rich foods were 82% less likely to have prostate cancer compared to those eating less of the lycopene-rich foods.
 Having both green tea and lycopene-rich foods would give stronger protection against this type of cancer, the researchers said.
 Papaya is a good source of lycopene.

 Papaya Health Benefits for Inflammation

-Papaya contains protein-digesting enzymes in the latex which is carried thoughout the plant, called papain and chymopapain.
+Papaya contains protein-digesting enzymes in the latex which are carried throughout the plant, called papain and chymopapain.
 These enzymes are said to help lower inflammation and improve healing from burns.
-Also, the antioxidants found in papaya, like vitamin C, vitamin E, and betacarotene help reduce inflammation.
-Studies show that people who consume less amounts of vitamin C-rich foods were more than three times more likely to develop arthritis than those who consumed high amounts of it.
+Also, the antioxidants found in papaya, like vitamin C, vitamin E, and beta-carotene help reduce inflammation.
+Studies show that people who consume fewer amounts of vitamin C-rich foods were more than three times more likely to develop arthritis than those who consumed high amounts of it.
 This is why these nutrients help people with osteoarthritis and rheumatoid arthritis, to reduce pain and inflammation.

 Papaya Health Benefits for the Eyes